seth-way/tainted-turnips/README.md

 ### Wins + Challenges:
 [//]: <> (What are 2-3 wins you have from this project?
 What were some challenges you faced - and how did you get over them?)

+- When trying to deploy this site to GitHub pages, it did not work well with the BrowserRouter we used for page navigation.
+After thorough research, we refactored our router to use a HashRouter and were able to successfully deploy a working version of our app.
+- This app was our first introduction to working with Cypress's testing suite.
+It is a robust and powerful library but it can be challenging to maneuver initially.
+We were able to successfully test and validate our entire app's UI, as well as any sad paths that could happen due to possible network errors.